 In addition, I still had 30 days left in the trade.
-The Optimal time in options trading to decide if adjustments are needed is a or near 21days to expiration.
+The Optimal time in options trading to decide if adjustments are needed is at or near 21 days to expiration.
 So, I decided to wait.

 I have always found it best not to do the shouda, woulda, coulda dance.
 It is better to follow your rules and manage as needed.
 Right after the price pulled back it reversed and started heading higher again.
 And by expiration the price was back above my price at entry.

 Since the price at expiration was below the call strike price of 55, my call expired worthless and I still owned the shares.
 Now I held 100 shares at a cost basis of $49.65 because I got to keep the call credit I received, when I put on the trade.

 The next decision was to decide if I should sell the shares and take the profit or do the trade again.

 The Final Decision for this trade series